Clark-zhang/llm-chat-history-plugin/README.md

 - **Timestamped & Organized** - Files named by date and conversation title

 ### 🔧 Smart Features
-- **Workspace Filtering** - Only saves conversations relevant to your current project
+- **Workspace Tracking** - Records which project each conversation belongs to
 - **Real-time Monitoring** - Automatically detects new conversations (30s intervals)
 - **Git Integration** - Perfect for tracking AI conversations alongside code changes
 - **Multi-language Support** - UI and exports available in English and Chinese